-When competitors use your trademark in their Google AdWords campaigns, there are many adverse effects including decreased CTRs and increased CPCs for your ads as well as a poor customer experience for your customers.
-It’s also annoying for any digital marketer to see a competitor in the top spot on the SERP using your trademark!
-Check out more in part 2 of our 4-part series on Google Ads Trademark Rules.
+When competitors use your trademark in their Google Ads campaigns, there are many adverse effects including decreased clickthrough rate (CTR) and increased cost-per-click (CPC) for your ads as well as a poor customer experience for your customers.
+It’s also annoying for any digital marketer to see a competitor in the top spot on the Search Engine Results Page (SERP) using your trademark!

 What’s wrong with this picture?